slamora/brackets-wiki/Brackets-Extensions.md

 ---

+## Moved Extensions

+These extensions are now available via the [Brackets Registry](https://brackets-registry.aboutweb.com), which is definitely the easiest way to get the extensions and keep them up-to-date.

+* [Select Parent](https://github.com/njx/select-parent): Quick way to select the block enclosing the selection
+* [Kill Ring](https://github.com/iwehrman/brackets-kill-ring): Adds an Emacs-style kill ring to the editor
+* [Bookmarks](https://github.com/toshsharma/brackets-bookmarks): Navigate within a document using bookmarks.
+* [Spell Checker] (https://github.com/couzteau/SpellCheck): Integrates the spell checker web service <i>After The Deadline</i> - now in beta - Supports English, German, French, Spanish and Portuguese. _Note: Now compatible with brackets build >== build 0.18.x /Sprint 18_
+* [Indent Guides] (https://github.com/lkcampbell/brackets-indent-guides): An extension for Brackets to show indent guides in the code editor.
+* [Go to Last Edit](https://github.com/peterflynn/goto-last-edit): Jump to the location of your last edit in the current file with a quick keyboard shortcut (Ctrl+*)
+* [Close Others](https://github.com/sathyamoorthi/brackets-close-others): This will give you additional options like Close others, Close top and bottom files to operate 'Working Files' section efficiently.
+* [Sidebar Plus](https://github.com/sathyamoorthi/brackets-sidebar-plus): Show / Hide sidebar using mouse over.
+* [Ruler] (https://github.com/lkcampbell/brackets-ruler): A column ruler for Brackets
+* [Delete to Start/End of line](https://github.com/probertson/brackets-delete-line-start-end): Shortcuts to delete from the current cursor position to the start or end of the line (common shortcuts Cmd+Backspace and Cmd+Delete on Mac)

+---

 **Deprecated Extensions**
 * [Open Containing Folder](https://github.com/ujjaval/Open-containing-folder): Opens folder containing current file or a file/folder in Sidebar.
 Added keyboard shortcut ```CTRL+ALT+O``` for opening folder containing document opened in editor. _(Brackets Sprint 25 includes an enhanced version of this functionality: when invoked on a file, the file is automatically selected inside its containing folder)._
 * [Hover Preview](https://github.com/gruehle/HoverPreview): Displays a preview when hovering over a color value, gradient, or image filename. _(Merged into Brackets as of Sprint 24)._